Andrehatlo/andrehatlo.github.io/_posts/2019-01-11-typescript-summery.md

 A new feature not available in many programming languages.
 You can create a function, interface or class that works with different types, without specifying the type up front.

-If you change the type at compile time, the compiler will throw an error.
+It is mutable, so if you change the type at compile time, the compiler will throw an error.

 We could do this by omitting types to all or using `any`.